📦 Get Free Shipping Across All of Europe on Orders Over €50! 🚚

 Tips:

-• Experiment with packing, draw speed, and temperature.
+• Experiment with packing, draw speed, and temperature to find what works best

 Bonus Tip: Focus on Flavor, Not Clouds

-Chasing thick vapor clouds can ruin flavor and efficiency.
-Prioritize smooth hits and correct temperature for the best experience.
+Chasing huge vapor clouds often reduces flavor and efficiency.
+Instead, focus on smooth hits at the right temperature for the best experience.

-Q: What temperature is best for dry herb vaporizers?
+Q: What temperature is ideal for dry herb vaporizers?

 Q: How often should I clean my vaporizer?